What is the comparison between Legacy Antivirus Protection and Endpoint Detection and Response?

 EDR security systems are a much more comprehensive form of security protection, working to protect various endpoints in a digital network.
-EDR keeps an organisation’s endpoints much more secure than using antivirus.
+Also, EDR keeps an organisation’s endpoints much more secure than an antivirus.

 EDR Spots Endpoint Threats

-As mentioned above, EDR can spot endpoint threats.
-As cybercriminals become increasingly knowledgeable, a legacy antivirus solution cannot meet all of your network’s security needs.
+Another benefit is that EDR can spot endpoint threats.
+As cybercriminals become increasingly knowledgeable, a legacy antivirus solution cannot meet all your network’s security needs.

 Legacy antivirus uses signature-based detection, and nowadays, hackers can create malware that features developing codes that can bypass this signature-based system.

-However, EDR detects all endpoint threats and can help your understanding of the threat so that your team is better prepared for a similar attack in the future and collect forensic data to help your team’s response.
+However, EDR detects all endpoint threats and can help your understanding of the threat so that your team is better prepared for a similar attack and collect forensic data to help your team’s response.

 How is Endpoint Detection and Response (EDR) used?

-There are many use cases for EDR, such as to:
+There are many use cases for EDR, such as: